Sauna-Planet

-Can You Wear an Apple Watch in the Sauna - Find Out Now!
+Can You Wear an Apple Watch in Sauna Environments?
+Safety Tips & Advice

 Can You Wear an Apple Watch in a Sauna?

-Luckily, according to Apple’s maximum temperature limit, it could be safe to wear a modern Apple Watch in a steam room.
-This is true because the average temperature of a steam room is only 45 degrees Celsius, far below the recommended peak temperature for electronics.
-Even better, it’s not likely that the water vapor of the steam room could damage your Apple Watch.
+According to Apple’s maximum temperature limit, it could be safe to wear a modern Apple Watch in a steam room.
+This is true because the average temperature of a steam room is only 45 degrees Celsius.
+This is far below the recommended peak temperature for electronics.
+Even better, it’s not likely that the water vapour of the steam room could damage your Apple Watch.

 Benefits To Wearing an Apple Watch in the Sauna